philipdev/stateflow/intro.md

 # Introduction
 A stateflow is a collection of steps which has to be executed in a controlled order.
 A step is defined as a state, a state has an action which is executed asynchronously.
-The next state to go is defined as an "on" mapping either by mapping a state action completion event triggered by execution callback or by an event emitted from one of the registered object.
+The next state to go is defined as an "on" mapping either by mapping a state action completion event triggered by an execution callback or by an event emitted from one of the registered object.

 A step/state is also a resting point, waiting for the next event/decision before going to the next state.

-A flow can also be used as an action in an other flow, in this case it's a subflow where the flow end event as state completion event.
+A flow can also be used as an action in an other flow, in this case it's a subflow where the flow end event is mapped to state completion event.

 ## Intention
 The intention of stateflow is provide a means to implement high level processes, using a flow/state machine as a programming language often tends more complex graph than the original implementation.